-To: email@example.com Subject: [ANN] Scanley, a new full-text indexer project.
-Reply-to: firstname.lastname@example.org This is a one-time post to announce the creation of the Scanley project, an open source full-text indexer and search engine with a rich API, for use by programmers in providing search services for large collections of text files.
-Scanley is now running code, is under active development, and is looking for both developers and testers.
-Home page: http://www.scanley.org/ Features: - Searches plain text, HTML, and XML - Word or phrase searching - (planned) Fuzzy matching - (planned) Incremental updating of indexes - (planned) Indexing of remote web sites - (planned) Long-distance mind-reading Requirements: - Python 3.2 or higher - SQLite 3.8.1 or higher For more information, please come find us at scanley.org!
+To: firstname.lastname@example.org Subject: [ANNOUNCE] Scanley, a new open source full-text indexer.
+Reply-to: email@example.com This is a one-time post to announce the creation of the Scanley project, an open source full-text indexer and search engine with a rich API, for use by programmers in providing search services for large collections of text files.
+Scanley already has running code, is under active development, and is looking for both developers and testers.
+Home page: http://www.scanley.org/ Features: - Searches plain text, HTML, and XML - Word or phrase searching - (planned) Fuzzy matching - (planned) Incremental updating of indexes - (planned) Indexing of remote web sites - (planned) Long-distance mind-reading Requirements: - Python 3.9 or higher - SQLite 3.34 or higher For more information, please come find us at scanley.org!
 Thank you, -J. Random

 (See the section called “Publicity” for advice on announcing subsequent releases and other project events.)

 There is an ongoing debate in the free software world about whether it is necessary to begin with running code, or whether a project can benefit from being announced even during the design/discussion stage.
 I used to think starting with running code was crucial, that it was what separated successful projects from toys, and that serious developers would only be attracted to software that already does something concrete.